-July: Joan meets with Architectural Digest's editor in chief, Paige Rense, in preparations for her apartment to be photographed for the magazine.
+July: Joan meets with Architectural Digest's editor in chief, Paige Rense.
+The meeting is regarding the photographing of Joan's apartment for the magazine.

-September 21: Joan hosts a small cocktail party in her apartment for her close friend Peter Rogers and his friends Randy Miller and Bill Whiteside, who are visiting from San Francisco, California.
+September 21: Joan hosts a small cocktail party in her apartment for her close friend Peter Rogers, and his friends Randy Miller and Bill Whiteside, who are visiting Manhattan from San Francisco, California.

-Autumn: Joan states she will never be photographed again.
+Autumn: Joan states to friend Carl Johnes that she will never be photographed again.
 (Source: "Crawford: The Last Years")

-Autumn: Following a year of botched attempts by Architectural Digest, Joan's Imperial House apartment is photographed for the magazine.
-The apartment is photographed twice because Joan is not happy with the first photographer's photos and requests that the apartment be re-photographed by photographer Richard Champion.
+Autumn: Following a year of attempts by Architectural Digest, Joan's Imperial House apartment is photographed for the magazine.
+The apartment is photographed twice because Joan is not happy with the first photographer's photos, and requests that the apartment be re-photographed by photographer Richard Champion.
 (Source: Carleton Varney)

 October: Joan's secretary, Vivian E. Zeiger, leaves her employment.

-October: Joan appears in a series of radio advertisements for "Apples and Things" on KYW-Radio in Philadelphia, Pennsylvania.
+October: Joan appears in a series of radio advertisements for the store "Apples and Things" on KYW-Radio in Philadelphia, Pennsylvania.

 Joan's son-in-law, Jerome LaLonde, is the sales manager of the store which sales fresh fruits, cheeses and gifts on the Bethlehem Pike in Spring House, Pennsylvania.